How to Regrow Green Onions from the Fridge

 Step by Step – How to Regrow Green Onions

-1. Start with a regular bunch of store bought green onions – organic or not – your choice.
+- Start with a regular bunch of store bought green onions – organic or not – your choice.

 2. Cut the onions so there is about one inch of white root end remaining.
 Place the root ends, root side down in a small glass (shot glasses work well).
 Fill with water.

 3. Place on a sunny window ledge and replace water ever 2 to 3 days.
+Watch for greens to emerge.

 How to Plant Your Green Onions

-If you’d like to give your green onions a more permanent home and have them last even longer, transfer them to a small pot filled with potting soil.
+If you’d like to have your green onions last even longer and become more prolific – put them in soil.
+Simply put them in a small pot filled with potting soil.
 This gives the green onions some nutrients and will make them stronger.
-If the weather is consistently above freezing, you can even transplant them into your garden.

 How cool is that?!